 This locally driven program for community revitalization is literally proving that "culture means business" and produces a solid return on investment for the state.
 Incentives targeting cultural industries make good business sense.
-In 2013 there were over 171,000 jobs in the cultural industries, accounting for over 6.5% of the total jobs in Louisiana.
+In 2014 there were over 175,000 jobs in the cultural industries, accounting for over 6.7% of the total jobs in Louisiana.
 Between 2007 and 2013 total jobs in Louisiana increased by 5.7%, but jobs in cultural businesses increased by an impressive 15.4%.
 Source-Cultural Vitality Index & LED

 In partnership with Louisiana Economic Development's Small Business Development Program, the Office of Cultural Development (OCD) secured Westaf Cultural Vitality Index data for Louisiana for 2012 and 2013.
-The data reveals that special programs targeted for revitalization through art, culture, and historic preservation generate a robust economic impact for the state, with a significant focus on new businesses and jobs creation.
+The data reveals that art, culture, and historic preservation programs generate a robust economic impact for the state, with a notable numbers of new businesses and jobs creation.
 The population of zip codes in our Cultural District and Main Street communities is 31% of the population of Louisiana.
 Those same zip codes account for a remarkable 48% of the state's cultural jobs, an indication that investing in cultural development pays off in jobs and economic growth.